If your Ender 3 Pro displays a blank screen when you switch it on, you may worry that you have a faulty printer.

 Maybe you accidentally flashed the firmware

-I checked that all of the cables were firmly installed in the correct slots.
-I had gotten a few successful prints out of the machine so I knew I hadn’t set anything up backwards.
+In my case, I had already gotten a few successful prints out of the machine so I knew I hadn’t set anything up backwards.
+I checked that all of the cables were still plugged in.
+Everything felt fine.

 How to temporarily brick your Ender 3